 Is your laundry pile more like a mountain than a molehill?
 The Kenmore Elite 316133 is the best washing machine for households with lots of kids, and lots of clothes.
-This monstrous top- load washer that has a huge 6.2-cubic-foot drum, and can handle up to about 16 pounds of laundry at once, or a couple of days worth of clothes for the average teenager.
-It manages to get them clean as well: reviewers and Amazon buyers all praised its performance at removing stubborn stains.
+This monstrous top- load washer has a huge 6.2-cubic-foot drum, and can handle up to about 16 pounds of laundry at once, or a couple of days worth of clothes for the average teenager.

 The Elite 316133 is a big washer when it comes to your water and electricity bills, though, using an estimated 290 kWh per year.
 That's more than double the amount of smaller, more efficient washers, so that might be a problem if your electricity is expensive.
 It didn't use a huge amount of water, though: CNET measured it as using 15.3 gallons for a typical load.